ut-issl/s2e-core/README.md

 ## How to use S2E

 - Please see [s2e-documents' getting started page](https://github.com/ut-issl/s2e-documents/blob/develop/Tutorials/GettingStarted.md).
+- We also have the `Development environment manuals`.
+You can find the link in the [Discussion page](https://github.com/ut-issl/s2e-core/discussions)
+  - Sorry, but we only have manuals written in Japanese now.
+We need help to translate them.
 - Support compiler
   - The following compilers are supported.
 The details are shown in GitHub Actions' results.
     - gcc/g++